CircleCI-Archived/Config.Tips/src/content/tips/parameterizing-cloudformation-templates-aws.md

 Parameterizing templates is particularly useful because they're reusable, eliminating the need to create a new unique template for every deployment.

-For example, if we wanted to use create another EC2 instance using a `t2.medium` type instead, we can still use exact same template.
+For example, if we wanted to use create another EC2 instance, but using a `t2.medium` type instead, we can still use same template.
 We would just need to specify a different value for the `InstanceTypeParameter`:

 ```bash
     aws cloudformation create-stack --stack-name NewStackName \